 Moreover, to ensure their staff are engaged, and therefore brand promoters themselves, Apple also conducts employee NPS (eNPS) surveys with their employees and take on board employee feedback.

-Today, distrust of marketing and sales is rife.
+Consumers are becoming increasingly more distrustful or marketing and sale messages.
 The internet has helped customers to become more educated and savvy when making purchasing decisions, which has led to a resurgence in word of mouth.
 People no longer turn to sales and marketing for buying advice, they turn to friends, family and colleagues.

 To grow positive word of mouth, you first need to understand what people think about you—the good and the bad.
 NPS can help you unearth this critical feedback, capitalise on what you’re doing well and minimise what you aren’t.
-When customers are satisfied, good word of mouth will follow.
+When customers are advocates, good word of mouth will follow.

 NPS will also detect your most unhappy customers who are likely sharing their experiences and damaging your brand's reputation.
 These people are perhaps your most valuable when you’re looking to improve overall customer experience.
 Without their feedback, you can only guess at what you need to work on.
 What’s more, resolve their issue quickly, and you might even “save” them from churning.
 Lastly, NPS can also help you prioritise which customers to respond to first.

 Ultimately, the score your business gets is just the beginning.
 NPS is a full system that creates the conditions to implement genuine change and improvement.

 Cost effective and quick: There are less setup and administration costs, no interviewer or focus groups to organise (or pay), and if you use an online customer survey management system, you can quickly create, administer, collect and analyse responses.

-Automation and easy access: Most online survey platforms collect responses and store them online for easy viewing and are accessible at any time.
-Analysing the data also becomes easier and more streamlined.
+Automation and easy access: Most online survey platforms collect responses and store them online for easy viewing, making them accessible at any time.
+Analysing and sharing the results also becomes easier and more streamlined.